 Collars are key to keep your neck from sunburn.
 It’s normal for the mercury to increase / decrease by 10C in just a couple of hours so you might get into the car wearing long sleeves, jacket and scarf only to return in a tshirt.
 Most visitors to Tanzania get caught by surprise by the change in temperatures during the day.

-This is what we always wear in the bush and is a practical combo to stay warm and protected.
-We then throw on a light scarf for the early mornings and evenings, which can also be useful to cover the side of our faces in case the sun is shinning right on our cheeks while on game drives, and we have the perfect outfit.
+This is what I always wear in the bush and is a practical combo to stay warm and protected.
+I then throw on a light scarf for the early mornings and evenings, which can also be useful to cover the side of our faces in case the sun is shinning right on our cheeks while on game drives, and I have the perfect outfit.
 Comfort should trump style and fancy clothes should be left at home as they’ll be ruined by the sun, repellent, dust combination.

 - Blend in.
-We prefer neutral colors which hide the dust and mud and blend in with the surroundings.
-Avoid the color black, because it attracts mosquitoes, and avoid bright colors, which do not exist in nature and which may grab the attention of wildlife.
+I prefer neutral colors which hide the dust and mud and blend in with the surroundings.
+Avoid the color black, because it attracts mosquitoes.
 The more you can camouflage, the better.

 - Close up.
-Dust gets everywhere while on safari, and we mean it.
-You’ll be in an open top vehicle for several hours a day and the dust of the bush will get into your bag, your camera lenses, your sunglasses, etc. We recommend packing dusting fabrics for items that may need cleaning (glasses, lenses) and bringing a bag that can be zipped closed and keeping it that way on safari.
+Dust gets everywhere while on safari, and I mean it.
+You’ll be in an open top vehicle for several hours a day and the dust of the bush will get into your bag, your camera lenses, your sunglasses, etc.

 What to wear on safari in Tanzania